-If these are true, you may want to find an alternative.
+If these are true, you may want to find the best alternatives to coffee.

-For certain people who metabolize caffeine well, eat a b-vitamin and electrolyte rich diet, have normal COMT enzyme function, exercise and sleep deeply, the pros and cons of coffee even out.
-For many clients at Swanson Health Center, however, it is common for coffee to be problematic due to exacerbating stress, anxiety, poor digestion, poor bone health, poor sleep and dependence for energy.
+For certain people who metabolize caffeine well, eat a b-vitamin and an electrolyte-rich diet, your COMT enzyme is functioning at a higher rate, exercise and sleep deeply, the pros and cons of coffee even out.
+For many clients at Swanson Health Center, it was extremely common for coffee to be problematic due to its use to mask symptoms, exacerbate stress, anxiety, poor digestion, poor bone health, poor sleep and dependence for energy.